Cleaner energy is commonly talked about as a key part of the world’s future.

 Paraphrased and summarised from Forbes.com with some key points:

-- When you need more energy (when there’s less sun and wind), solar and wind require that natural gas plants, hydro-electric dams, batteries or some other form of reliable power [such as another state’s power grid] be ready at a moment’s notice to [provide] electricity
+[Because of the variable nature of] solar and wind, [they] require that natural gas plants, hydro-electric dams, batteries or some other form of reliable power [such as another state’s power grid] be ready at a moment’s notice to [provide] electricity

 Some notes about the information in the post at joannenova.com.au:

-Our own summary of using renewable energy in some energy sytems:
+Our own summary of using renewable energy in some energy systems:

 However, Renewables Can Also Stabilise And Lower Electricity Prices In Some Regions When Included In An Energy Mix With Fossil Fuels